CURT1S03/Ascensio/Ascensio_Ascencio_readme.txt

 =============================================================================

 CURRENT KNOWN ISSUES:
-1. The starts to the treehouse has some collider issue causing the character difficult to walk up.
+1. The stairs to the treehouse has some collider issue causing the character difficult to walk up.
 2. The village is for background only, it has no gameplay.
 3. Camera needs to follow better on the character when it backs or turns.
 4. Camera collides and blocks view of objects covering the camera